raspberrypilearning/scratch-olympics-weightlifter/worksheet.md

     ![capture](images/capture4.png)

-1. Test that your game works by clicking on the **Green Flag** and then repeatedly hitting the `x` and `z` keys on the keyboard.
+1. Test that your game works by clicking on the green flag and then repeatedly hitting the `x` and `z` keys on the keyboard.
 You should see the variable `progress` increasing.
 The faster you hit the keys, the faster `progress` will increase.

 ## Making the character lift